HilscherAutomation/netPI-netx-ethernet-lan/README.md

 To allow the container creating an additional network device for the netX network controller the `/dev/net/tun` host device needs to be expose to the container.

+##### Environment Variables

+The assignment of the Ethernet network interface's IP address is configured through the following variables

+* **IP_ADDRESS** with a value in the format `x.x.x.x` e.g. 192.168.0.1 configures the interface's IP address.
+A value `dhcp` instead enables the dhcp mode and the interface waits to receive its IP address through a DCHP server.
+* **SUBNET_MASK** with a value in the format `x.x.x.x` e.g. 255.255.255.0 configures the interface's subnet mask.
+It is not necessary to configure in dhcp mode.
+* **GATEWAY** with a value in the format `x.x.x.x` e.g. 192.168.0.10 configures the interface's gateway address.
+It is not necessary to configure in dhcp mode.

 #### Getting started

 STEP 1.
 Open netPI's website in your browser (https).